Quinntas/ddd-store-client/README.md

 ### Response

-    Response will be a detailed description for the app
+    Response will be a detailed description for the application